Texas wine: Wineries

+The oldest winery Val Verde Winery was founded in 1883.
+It remains the oldest continuously operating bonded winery in Texas.
 As of 2021, there are more than 470 wineries in Texas.
 Over 2,000,000 gallons of wine were produced in 2021 making it the fourth-largest wine producing state in the nation.
 That puts Texas behind California, Washington, and Oregon respectively.
 Mesa Vineyards was the largest wine producer in the state with 500 acre planted near Fort Stockton in West Texas.
 First established as an experimental vineyard in 1987 with the University of Texas System, the winery produced wine under multiple labels with the primary brand of Ste.
 Genevieve.
 The second largest winery is Llano Estacado Winery.
 Most of the wineries offer tastings.
 Besides standard wine tastings where a flight of wines are tasted, many wineries are offering special tasting experiences that include food and wine pairings, and more.

 Wine Enthusiast magazine named the Texas Hill Country as one of the 10 best wine travel destinations in 2014.